tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Prior to attempting a connection, a client SHOULD validate the `ECHConfig` to ensure that the public_name can be authenticated.
-Clients SHOULD ignore any `ECHConfig` structure with a public_name that is not a vaild host name in preferred name syntax (see {{Section 2 of ?DNS-TERMS=RFC8499}}).
+Clients SHOULD ignore any `ECHConfig` structure with a public_name that is not a valid host name in preferred name syntax (see {{Section 2 of ?DNS-TERMS=RFC8499}}).
 That is, to be valid, the public_name needs to be a dot-separated sequence of LDH labels, as defined in {{Section 2.3.1 of !RFC5890}}, where: